cognitedata/neat/docs/tutorials/data-modeling-lifecycle/overview.md

 # Overview

-!!! warning annotate "Warning"

-    This set of tutorials are work in progress, and there might be minor changes to the completed ones while others are being developed.
-We appreciate your understanding and patience.

-In this set of tutorials, we will walk you through the data modeling lifecycle and how **NEAT** can assist in the different tasks involved in the lifecycle.
+In this set of tutorials, we will walk you through the data modeling lifecycle and how **NEAT** can assist in the different tasks involved in building and maintaining data models.
 But first, let's understand what data modeling is and why it is important.

 Ultimately, the goal of data modeling is to use data to aid decision-making.
 To achieve this, a company needs to coordinate between multiple different people and departments.
 A set of data models can be used as